nbase-io/GamePotGuide/Android-V2/beta-Update-global.md

 - Add image push notification
 - Improvement of terms and conditions and design renewal (including GDPR)
+- Improved loading speed of detailed page of terms and conditions
 - Apply the latest version of ELSA SDK

 #### v3.2.0 (2021-03-04)